 One of the earliest English-language newspapers: Corante, or, Newes from Italy...1621.
 Shelfmark: C.55.l.2.
 Copyright © The British Library Board

 The 'English Short Title Catalogue' (ESTC) covers letterpress books, pamphlets, newspapers, serials, and a variety of ephemera:

 - printed in the British Isles, Colonial America, United States of America (1776-1800), Canada, or territories governed by England or Britain before 1801, in all languages;

 - printed in any other part of the world, wholly or partly in English or other British vernaculars;

-- or with false imprints claiming publication in London, in any language.
+- or with false imprints claiming publication in Britain or its territories, in any language.

 For a table documenting which territories are considered to have been governed by England or Britain before 1801, see Michael S. Smith's The English and British Empires, c1497-1800 on the ESTC North America website.

 Engraved music, maps and prints are excluded, although atlases and texts which are wholly engraved do appear in ESTC.
 Engraved items which were included in earlier short title catalogues (see below) also appear.
 Other categories of material are excluded from ESTC (except where these appear in earlier short title catalogues):

 - Playbills, concert and theatre programmes.